denten-books/plain-text/1-device.md

 ## Device

-Literature in computer science tends to treat Turing machines as algorithms: logical, not necessarily physical constructs.
-It is impossible however to dissociate the implementation from the idea.
+Literature in computer science tends to treat Turing machines as algorithms: logical, not necessarily physical constructs.[^ln1-notquite] It is impossible however to dissociate the implementation from the idea.
 The historian Thomas Haigh wrote that Turing machines "abstract away from the complexity of real computer architectures" [@haigh_actually_2014, 241].
 It appeals to the theorist because